Our Brisbane Speech Therapy practice is founded and run on this principle. It means that we:

 MSPath UQ, BSc Psych UQ

-Since becoming one of the rare male speech therapists, Gam has many years of experience providing speech therapy to kids and adults with and without disabilities.
+Since becoming one of the rare male speech therapists, Gam has accumulated 10 years of experience providing speech therapy to kids and adults with and without disabilities.
 He is also an experienced trainer for carers and parents and families and is good at making therapy understandable and doable.
 Gam works extensively with delayed language and is an Angry Birds champ (when clients aren’t using all his power-ups).

 Gam loves using his skills as a speech therapist to help school-age kids with literacy difficulties (reading, comprehension, sound awareness, the whole bag!) and as a person who used to have a stutter as a child, is interested in stuttering as well.